Welcome to your go-to guide on Classic Dashboard Widgets!

 Say you are pitching a new product and start pushing out press releases to influencers and media outlets.
 You likely want an idea of how many viewers your press release/story reached.
 This is when the Potential Reach Widget is indispensable.

-Because of this, the Potential Reach Widget provides insight into the number of potential viewers that have been exposed to a brand, product, event or topic over a specified date range which will ultimately help you identify the size of your potential audience, as opposed to limiting analysis to the number of articles a brand or product has been mentioned in.
+Because of this, the Potential Reach Widget provides insight into the number of potential viewers who have been exposed to a brand, product, event or topic over a specified date range.
+This will ultimately help you identify the size of your potential audience, as opposed to limiting analysis to the number of articles a brand or product has been mentioned in.

 AVE

-The Advertising Value Equivalency (AVE) Widget is used by many Public Relations professionals to help assign a dollar value to media coverage.
-It is important to note that it provides an estimated measure and not an exact value and for that reason, some choose not to measure with AVE.
+Many public relations professionals use the Advertising Value Equivalency (AVE) Widget to assign a dollar value to media coverage.
+However, it is important to note that it provides an estimated measure, not an exact value, and for that reason, some choose not to measure with AVE.

 Sentiment